OneRain233/Programming-Project-Coursework-2/PlanningReport.md

 <u>Assertions:</u>

-1. No input
+1. A valid file name is given;

 <u>Test cases:</u>

 ​		C1:

-​				Input: No input
+​				Input: A valid file name;

 ​				Expected result: The value of element of dist is set to `0` and the value of elements of path is set to `-1`; The variables 				should be allocated